Butter (Amul) (1 Serving)

 How to consume Butter without glucose spikes

-Incorporate lean protein sources such as chicken, turkey, or tofu with your meal to help slow down the absorption of carbohydrates and stabilize glucose levels.
+Incorporate lean protein sources, such as chicken, fish, or tofu, to help slow digestion and reduce glucose spikes.

 Stay Hydrated